 We found 4 internists who accept United Healthcare Silver near Panama City Beach, FL.

-Dr. Gurprit Sekhon specializes in general internal medicine.
-Patient reviews placed her at an average of 4.0 stars out of 5.
-Dr. Sekhon takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+Dr. Gurprit Sekhon specializes in general internal medicine and practices in Panama City Beach, FL.
+She has received a 4.0 out of 5 star rating by her patients.
+Dr. Sekhon is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

 Conditions / Treatments

 Years Since Graduation

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.